Sainsbury’s and Nectar announce the tastiest fads for 2022 in “What the Nation Ate.”

-The food and drink items that were most popular last year, according to Sainsbury’s and Nectar, including a rise in alcohol-free beverages and a billion bananas.
+The food and drink items that were most popular last year, according to Sainsbury’s and Nectar, included a rise in alcohol-free beverages and a billion bananas.

 National celebrations fueled by food and drink dominated 2022, with events like the Platinum Jubilee weekend and England’s Women’s Football Team’s Euro win among them.